deniswu1202/jekyll_pages/_posts/2017-08-31-How-To-Curl.md

 2) **Save the page**
 > curl -o page.html https://www.google.com

-You can redirect the output of the step 1 to a file wiht '>'.
+You can redirect the output of the step 1 to a file with '>'.

 But with '-o' optionik, it would be more elegant.